Rising number of lithium battery incidents on airplanes worry pilots, flight attendants

 Quick action by the flight crew contained the smoky flashing lithium battery, which had begun smoldering in a carry-on bag right behind the seats where Pyles, her son and mother-in-law had been sitting.
 Airport fire trucks met the plane on the runway and everyone evacuated safely.
 However, it's an experience Pyles said she'll never forget, one she shared on social media to make others aware.

-A CBS News analysis of the FAA's data found that since 2021 there's been at least one lithium battery incident on a passenger plane somewhere in the US, on average, once every week.
+A Now News analysis of the FAA's data found that since 2021 there's been at least one lithium battery incident on a passenger plane somewhere in the US, on average, once every week.

-For example, according to the FAA, in August of 2022 a passenger's e-cigarette overheated on a flight from Los Angeles to Boston.

-In May of the same year, a passenger's HP EliteBook laptop had to be placed in a thermal containment bag after it began to overheat on a flight from New York to Los Angeles.

 To see just how dangerous a lithium-ion battery can be, CBS News went behind the scenes at the lab operated by the University of Texas Fire Research Group (UTFRG) in Austin.